OpenCQRS/OpenCQRS/README.md

 OpenCQRS 7 is extremely flexible and expandable.
 It can be used as a simple mediator or as a full Event Sourcing solution with Cosmos DB or Entity Framework Core with any relational database providers.

+## Main Features

+- Multiple aggregates per stream
+- Aggregate snapshot stored alongside events for fast reads
+- In memory aggregate reconstruction up to a specific event sequence if provided _(soon up to aggregate version or up to a specific date/time)_
+- Events applied to the aggregate filtered by event type
+- Retrieval of all domain events applied to an aggregate
+- Querying stream events from or up to a specific event sequence _(soon from or up to a specific date/time or date range)_
+- Optimistic concurrency control with an expected event sequence
+- Automatic event/notification publication after a command is successfully processed that returns a list of results from all notification handlers
+- Automatic command validation with FluentValidation if required
+- Command sequences that return a list of results from all commands in the sequence
+- Simple mediator with commands, queries, and notifications
+- Extensible architecture with providers for store, bus, caching, and validation

 _Note: OpenCQRS was made private when it had 681 stars and made public again in preparation of version 7._

 ## Packages